 • Negotiate Maximum Fair Prices (MFPs) with manufacturers

-• Require manufacturers to provide MFP-eligible beneficiaries access at MFP through dispensing entities
+• Require manufacturers to provide MFP-eligible beneficiaries access at the MFP through dispensing entities

 • Publish information about the program